seandstewart/bardly/pending/romances/cymbeline/uncut.md

 To taint his nobler heart and brain
 With needless jealosy;
 And to become the geck and scorn
-O’ th’ other’s villany?
+O' th' other's villany?

 **Second Brother**
 For this from stiller seats we came,
 Our parents and us twain,
-That striking in our country’s cause
+That striking in our country's cause
 Fell bravely and were slain,
-Our fealty and Tenantius’ right
+Our fealty and Tenantius' right
 With honour to maintain.

 **First Brother**
 Like hardiment Posthumus hath
-To Cymbeline perform’d:
+To Cymbeline perform'd:
 Then, Jupiter, thou king of gods,
-Why hast thou thus adjourn’d
+Why hast thou thus adjourn'd
 The graces for his merits due,
-Being all to dolours turn’d?
+Being all to dolours turn'd?

 **Sicilius Leonatus**
 Thy crystal window ope; look out;